BatchClayderman/VPSI-CA-ull/README.md

 # VPSI-CA

-This is a simulation implementation of VPSI-CA, where the datum type is unsigned long long (64-bit).
+This is the official simulation implementation of the VPSI-CA cryptography scheme in the C/C++ programming language, where the datum type is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.

+### Time Consumption Computation

-### About timing in or after September 2024
+For time consumption computation in or after September 2024, better time consumption computation can be done.

-The recent period has witnessed the ``#include<chrono>`` reach a timing level of nanoseconds.
-Users can modify the timing codes in this repo to make more exact timing.
+The recent period has witnessed the ``#include<chrono>`` reach a computation level of nanoseconds.
+Users can modify the time consumption computation codes in this repository to make more exact timing.

 The following codes may be useful for cross-platform universal improvements.